johnnymeintel/resumewebsite/README.md

 # Johnny Meintel - Resume Website

 ## Overview
-This repository contains my personal resume website, built as part of the [Cloud Resume Challenge](https://cloudresumechallenge.dev/).
-It showcases my professional experience, education, certifications, and projects in cloud computing.
+This repository contains my personal resume website, it showcases my professional experience, education, certifications, and projects in cloud computing.

 ## Features
 - Responsive design that works on mobile and desktop